-- A Focus on the "Main Streets" Districts placemaking efforts should focus on enhancements to the Main Streets districts.
+Placemaking efforts should focus on enhancements to the Main Streets districts.
 The boundary of the districts today are mostly unrecognizable.
 Gateway streetscape treatments and strategic redevelopment of key sites should reinforce entry points into the Main Streets districts.
-Expansion of pedestrian spaces and amenities in the Main Streets districts should be used to define walkable and active places. - B Reinforce Active Storefronts a strong sense of place and walkable environments are reinforced by active and transparent ground floor uses.
-Main Streets districts and direct street connections to rail stations should be reinforced with active ground floor storefronts.
+Expansion of pedestrian spaces and amenities in the Main Streets districts should be used to define walkable and active places.

 - Reorient Activity to the Station the fabric of the built environment of most Station Areas does not engage the rail station.
 The sense of arrival at the stations should be transformed through strategic transit-oriented development to reinforce the importance of the transit infrastructure.
-Station Area reorientation should include enhanced public plazas at station entries that provide gathering space, amenity, information and wayfinding. - D Build Places Around Food a great strength of a quality restaurant is its ability to change the perception of a place, create a sense of shared community pride, and to attract new attention and visitors.
+Station Area reorientation should include enhanced public plazas at station entries that provide gathering space, amenity, information and wayfinding. - Build Places Around Food a great strength of a quality restaurant is its ability to change the perception of a place, create a sense of shared community pride, and to attract new attention and visitors.
 The Corridor's strength of cultural diversity should be tied to a narrative of great food and diverse restaurant offerings along the Corridor.
-Many good restaurants already exist and should be linked to the Corridor and promoted. - Reinforce Culture, Art and History the physical environment of the Corridor should become a vehicle to express the rich narratives of history, culture and public art of the neighborhoods and places.
-Each Station Area has embedded in its history and place multiple layers and stories that are currently hidden or known only by select groups.
-These narratives should be leveraged to reinforce a sense of place through art, sculpture and urban details that add meaning to place.
+Many good restaurants already exist and should be linked to the Corridor and promoted.